Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/5 - Table Views/README.md

 # Table Views

-iOS runs on powerful devices that can handle sophisticated computing tasks, enabling users to work with large sets of data.
-As a developer, how can you elegantly display data so that it's efficient to view and manipulate?

-Enter `UITableView`, one of the most widely used views in iOS.
-Table views are perfect for efficiently displaying both large and small amounts of information and for managing dynamic or static lists of data.

-In this lesson, I learned why table views are so popular among iOS developers.
-This lesson focused on dynamic table views; the next lesson on table views will cover static table views.
+In this lesson, I learned how to build a `scrolling` interface using the table view, the most common interface in mobile applications.
+I have also gained knowledge on how to instantiate and provide data to a table view.

 ## What I Learned

-- How to use predefined styles of `UITableViewCell` to customize my table views.
+- Describe proper use cases for displaying data in table views
-- How to provide dynamic data to a table view.
+- Demonstrate how to provide data to a table view
+- Describe the relationship between an array and the table view data source
+- Describe four default cell types
+- Describe table sections and reorder control
-- How to respond to user interaction in a table view.
+- Demonstrate how to use a table view to respond to user interaction
-- How to update table view data.
+- Describe the purpose of the refresh control
+- Describe readability margins for tables

 ## Vocabulary
 - `accessory view`: Additional element displayed in a table view cell, such as a button or indicator.